-As a representative of Nestlé, Werner Bauer also undertakes the following duties: Chairman of the Supervisory Board of Nestlé Deutschland AG; Board member of L'Oréal S.A. in France; member of the Supervisory Board of Cereal Partners Worldwide, Switzerland; Chairman for both Life Ventures S.A. and Nutrition-Wellness Venture AG, Switzerland; Chairman of Sofinol S.A. in Switzerland.
+As a representative of Nestlé, Werner Bauer also undertakes the following duties: Chairman of the Supervisory Board of Nestlé Deutschland AG; Board member of L'Oréal S.A. in France; Chairman for both Life Ventures S.A. and Nutrition-Wellness Venture AG, Switzerland: Chairman of Sofinol S.A. in Switzerland.
+Furthermore, Werner Bauer is Chairman of the Nestlé Institute of Health Sciences, Switzerland, Board member of Nestlé Health Science S.A. and Board member of Galderma Pharma, Switzerland,

-He is also a member of the Board of Trustees for the Bertelsmann Foundation in Germany as well as a member of the Bertelsmann Verwaltungsgesellschaft in Germany, and is a Board member of the Swiss Society of Chemical Industries.
+He is also Chairman of the Board of Trustees for the Bertelsmann Foundation and a member of the Bertelsmann Verwaltungsgesellschaft (BVG) in Germany.
+Werner Bauer is member of the Supervisory Board of GEA Group AG, Germany and is a Board member of "scienceindustries", Switzerland.